Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 > It is the maxim of every prudent master of a family, never to attempt to make at home what it will cost him more to make than to buy.<br/>-- Adam Smith, 1776 --

+Notes:

+- In this part, we take a closer look at the following concepts:
+  - Comparative advantage.
+  - Opportunity costs.
+  - Gains from trade.

 ---

 ## The economic question